mobiusAMM/mobius-governance/README.md

 # Mobius Governance
 This governance platform is a fork of Compound Finance's Governor Bravo contracts.
+This comprises of all the smart contracts that make up the DAO, plus several script for submitting, and moving proposals through the steps until execution.

+## Alterations
 To adapt for veMOBI, we call the balanceOfAt() function rather than getPriorVotes().
 The initiation has also been removed because this is the first instance of governance for Mobius whereas Governor Bravo was the second governing platform for Compound.

-TODO: update the admin of the proxy to itself
+Some slight alteration have been made to the initialization as a result of this being our first governance instance and Governor Bravo being Compound's second.

 ## How to use

+### Initial setup
+1. Run the command `yarn` to install all dependencies.
-rename `.env.example` to .env and enter your own seed phrase `yarn` to install all the dependencies
+2. Rename `.env.example` to `.env` and enter your own seed phrase.
+3. In the file `hardhat.config.ts`, specify which accounts to use by changing the value for deployer.

+### Deploying the contracts
+All the deployments are done in the `deploy/001_init.ts` file.
-`yarn hardhat compile --network celo` to compile the contracts `yarn hardhat deploy --network celo` to deploy the governance `yarn hardhat run scripts/submitProposal.ts --network celo` to submit a proposal
+1. Run the command `yarn hardhat deploy --network celo` to compile and deploy the governance contracts.

+### Submitting a proposal
+Proposals can be submitted directly using the script `scripts/submitProposal.ts`.
+Submitters must meet the proposal threshold of votes in order to submit a proposal.
+Proposals need to be carefully constructed to ensure they do what is intended and don't revert.
+There are five things that need to be filled out as part of a proposal (description, value, signature, data, target).
+The file currently contains an example proposal.
+1. Run the command `yarn hardhat run scripts/submitProposal.ts --network celo`

+### Forwarding a proposal
+Once a proposal has passed, it must be forwarded through the timelock before it is executed.
+The two steps are queing the proposal and executing the proposal.
+You must s
+1. Specify the proposal number by changing the first argument to either the `governance.queue()` function or the `governance.execute()`, which specifies the proposal id.
+This should match what is shown on the interface.
+1. Run the command `yarn hardhat run scripts/queueProposal.ts --network celo` to move the proposal into the timelock after the proposal has passed.
+2. Run the command `yarn hardhat run scripts/executeProposal.ts --network celo` to execute the proposal from the timelock after it has stayed there for the required amount of time.